-“We were looking for something to stop unauthorised access to the lifts and to control who was entering the building.
+Commenting on the project, he advised “we were looking for something to stop unauthorised access to the lifts and to control who was entering the building.

 “Centaman Entrance Control met our requirements for the project, both operational and aesthetic, and were the more competitively priced of the two suppliers.”